facebookresearch/dual-system-for-visual-language-reasoning/README.md

 # DOMINO: A Dual-System for Multi-step Visual Language Reasoning

-This is a Pytorch implementation for DOMINO: A Dual-System for Multi-step Visual Language Reasoning.
+This is a Pytorch implementation for [DOMINO: A Dual-System for Multi-step Visual Language Reasoning]().

-Peifeng Wang, Olga Golovneca, Armen Aghajanyan, Xiang Ren, Muhao Chen, Asli Celikyilmaz, Maryam Fazel-Zarandi

 #### TL;DR: We propose a dual-system for multi-step visual language reasoning called DOMINO which outperforms existing models on challenging chart question answering datasets.